 It has been a hot minute since I launched this site’s forecasting model for the 2018 midterm elections to the United States House of Representatives.
-Current generic ballot polling gives Democrats a 7.2 percentage point edge in the national popular vote, roughly where it has been since a month after Donald Trump became president.
-The forecasting model estimates, contrary to what a 7.2% lead would imply, that Democrats have just a 22% chance of winning the House majority on November 6, 2018.
+Current generic ballot polling gives Democrats a healthy edge in the national popular vote, but not quite enough to be favorites to win the House majority on November 6, 2018.

 This post will answer some specific questions about how I’m projecting the outcome of the 2018 midterms.
 Among them…

 - How do you project the election day national vote share using polls?

 - How do you use that national vote share to project outcomes at the district level?

 - Why are Democrats expected to win fewer seats than their national vote share suggests?

 Before I do that, there are a few things to keep in mind when interpreting the forecast to which I’d like to draw attention.
 The tips come from books written by Nate Silver and “superforecaster” and professor Joseph E. Tetlock:

 There is always some chance that an outcome can happen.
 Sometimes that chance is zero, and sometimes it is one-hundred — but more often than not there is a chance anything is possible, even if the chance is remote enough that we would round its chance of happening to zero.

 This can also be turned on its head; if we often understate the possibility of thing x occurring, we may also overstate the probability that thing y occurs.
 Don’t assume 80% is 100% – that 20% could make a big difference if an “unexpected” event happens (see: the 2016 election).

 So when a model says that Democrats are likely to win 55% of the vote share, it’s very well possible that they win 57 or 53 percent instead.
 Don’t count on exact outcomes — expect a distribution of possibilities.